Integrated Urban Services

 • Implementation strategies.

-The result of this effort will be the development of business plans to pique investment interest and outline actionable next steps for pilot project implementation.
+These efforts resulted in the development of business plans that can generate investment interest and outline actionable next steps for pilot project implementation.

-The project will document and share experiences and case studies to help decision makers in the broader ASEAN Smart Cities Network promote and overcome obstacles to integrated energy, water, and food systems.
-Lessons learned and best practices captured through knowledge documentation and technical assistance activities will be shared at regional peer learning events and trainings.
+The program shares experiences and case studies to help decision makers in the broader ASEAN Smart Cities Network promote and overcome obstacles to integrated food, energy, and water systems.
 Regional information dissemination is aimed at helping scale implementation of integrated, regenerative energy, water, and food solutions through public-private and multi-sectoral partnerships.

 The Integrated Urban Services program, in partnership with ICLEI, showcases lessons learned from implemented projects in the ASEAN region.
 Experts from ICLEI’s Urban Nexus program and city officials involved in the implementation of Urban Nexus pilot projects discuss best practices related to kick-starting integrated urban service projects.
 This peer learning event was hosted on Nov.
 28, 2022.